Best Things To Do In Heraklion in Crete

 This one is housed in an impressive building which is inspired by neoclassical architecture and built in the early 1900s.
 The historical museum of Crete contains exhibitions which detail the extensive history of the island from the early Christian times of the Byzantine era through to Ottoman rule and beyond.

-You can find it around a 10 minute walk away from the Old Harbor.
+You can find it around a 10 minute walk away from the Old Harbor, and it's close by to the Natural History Museum.

 13. Day Trips from Heraklion